-Mr. Shervington was born in Guyana, South America, grew up in Oklahoma and moved to California upon completing his Bachelor’s degree in elementary education.
+Mr. Shervington was born in Guyana, South America, grew up in Oklahoma and moved to California upon completing his Bachelor’s degree in Elementary Education.
 Throughout his university experience he performed in a tri-state traveling theatre troupe and studied mime.
-Mr. Shervington has been a teacher for 24 years with the Los Angeles Unified School District.
-Three of those years were teaching elementary theatre (kindergarten-6th grades) through the Arts Education Branch.
-He has also worked with the Conservatory of Fine Arts for over 10 years with his first full-time class in 2016 - 2017.
+Mr. Shervington has been a teacher for 27 years with the Los Angeles Unified School District.
+Three of those years were teaching Elementary Theatre (kindergarten-6th grades) through the Arts Education Branch.
+He has also worked with the Conservatory of Fine Arts for over 15 years.
 Mr. Shervington has a passion for regional theater.
 Some of his performances include: Fool for Cool, Godspell, Annie, The King and I, The Bride, South Pacific, Hello Dolly, Carousel, The Diary of Adam and Eve, Raggedy Ann and Andy, To Kill a Mockingbird, and Little Lord Fauntleroy, at venues including: Theatre Tulsa, Jewel Box Theatre, San Gabriel Civic Auditorium, Alex Theatre, Glendale Centre Theatre, Oxnard Performing Arts Center, Santa Monica Playhouse, Disney Hall, and the Dorothy Chandler Pavilion.
-Ryan's dedication to the theater extends to serving children through Crittenton Services.
-Crittenton Services for Children and Families is a non-profit child welfare and behavioral health agency with a 50-year service track record of empowering the most vulnerable children, youth and families.
-For over 10 years he has been a member of an improv ensemble that fundraises for Crittenton.
-Ryan’s most recent stage work is acting in a new musical: Little Lord Fauntleroy – currently being workshopped in Los Angeles.
 In addition to his theater work, Ryan has danced in the company of Ballet Oklahoma.
 He continues to act on stage with the L.A.
-Opera and teaches at Gardner Street Elementary School in Hollywood.
+Opera and works at Haskell STEAM Magnet Elementary School.

 Jose Najera, Assistant Program Manager